learn-co-students/riyadh-blog-v-000/README.md

 # Riyadh Blog

-Create the website page that is shown in the provided screenshot image.
+Create the website page shown in the provided screenshot image.

 ## Tasks